 Faewalk

 The Faewalk is Nat 1 Publishing’s shared universe that authors and artists can utilize as the setting for their fantasy stories without the fear of repercussion or lawyers from the Fantasy genre bigwigs.
 Almost everything in Faewalk is open game, with the one restriction being the characters—both protagonists and antagonists—which require permission from the authors who first created them.

-Simple Setting Guide for Authors
+Simplified Setting Guide for Authors

+Faewalk